Sparse Concept Anchoring for Interpretable and Controllable Neural Representations: Intervention Details

 The main text uses the aggressive formulation $h(\alpha) = \alpha$, which completely nullifies the aligned component.
 However, we can implement bounded falloff functions that create smooth transitions from no suppression to maximum intervention:

 where $a \in [0,1)$ is the alignment threshold below which no suppression occurs, $b \in [0,1]$ is the maximum suppression strength, and $p \geq 0$ controls the falloff curve shape.

 This design preserves representations with low concept alignment while progressively suppressing those with higher alignment.
-The geometric effect is that suppressed activations are pushed to the interior of the unit hypersphere, placing them off-manifold relative to the distribution learned during training (\cref{fig:suppression_intervention_lobes}).
+The geometric effect is that suppressed activations are pushed off the unit hypersphere, placing them off-manifold relative to the distribution learned during training (\cref{fig:suppression_intervention_lobes}).

-\paragraph{Repulsion.} Repulsion follows a principled approach by rotating activations away from concept directions while maintaining the unit norm constraint.
-Rather than moving embeddings inside the hypersphere, repulsion redirects them to the nearest acceptable positions on its surface:
+\paragraph{Repulsion.} Unlike suppression, which pushes embeddings off the hypersphere, repulsion rotates activations away from concept directions to new positions while preserving unit norm:

 where $m(\alpha)$ is a mapping function that determines the target alignment, and $\hat{\mathbf{u}}_\perp$ is the unit vector perpendicular to $\hat{\vv}$ in the plane spanned by $\hat{\vz}$ and $\hat{\vv}$: